-I’ve learnt to live with my very own Miss Potbelly.
+I’ve learned to live with my very own Miss Potbelly.
 She comes and she goes as she pleases.
 And to be completely honest, I’m at a loss as to why (or how) I’ve upset her.
 Some days, she freaks out, which usually results in me huddled on top of a toilet seat.
 Not only is this super annoying but it also disrupts my day.

 So, to put her to bed for once and for all, I went in search of a solution.
 I visited the doctor who diagnosed IBS.
-In turn, I eliminated certain food groups, increased by exercise routine, and tried eating slower.
+In turn, I eliminated certain food groups, increased my exercise routine, and tried eating slower.
 But, nothing seemed to work.

 I then sought some advice from a nutritionist, and he shed some sparkling light on my situation.
 The nutritionist carefully dissected my day on a plate and insisted I drop all lactose from my diet.
-Apparently my body has trouble breaking down lactose, the primary sugar in milk and many other dairy products.
-But, I still wanted to eat milk, cheese and yoghurt for their nutritional benefits.
+Apparently, my body has trouble breaking down lactose, the primary sugar in milk and many other dairy products.
+But, I still wanted to eat milk, cheese, and yoghurt for their nutritional benefits.
 Yes that’s right, despite what you may think, having an intolerance to lactose doesn’t mean you have to cut out dairy completely and it’s these nutritional benefits which is why I AM eating dairy…(hello parmesan!),

 “Cheese ticks all the boxes whether you have it as a snack with some fruit and nuts, or add it to a salad.
 Not only does it provide a concentrated source of essential nutrients, but its macronutrient composition helps keep your appetite under control for hours.
 It’s also a great way to add high-quality protein to a vegetarian meal like a salad, important for maintaining muscle mass” says Blake Robinson, Accredited Practising Dietitian and Sports Dietitian.